This topic describes how to upgrade BOSH Director for VMware Tanzu Operations Manager (Ops Manager) on Google Cloud Platform (GCP).

-To create an Ops Manager VM instance:
+To create a Tanzu Operations Manager VM instance:

 2. Create a private VM image.
-For more information, see Create a Private VM Image.
+For more information, see Create a private VM image.

 Prerequisites

-To locate the Ops Manager installation file:
+To locate the Tanzu Operations Manager installation file:

 3. Select one of the following download files:

-• Ops Manager for GCP
+• Tanzu Operations Manager for GCP

-Create a Private VM Image
+Create a private VM image

 To create a private VM image: